AdobeDocs/cc-everywhere/src/pages/guides/index.md

 ### What are modules? (v4 beta)

-Modules are contained mini-editing experiences
+Modules are contained mini-editing experiences that you can surface to your users.
+The modules available at this time are **text to image** and **image editing**.

 ## Getting Started